Antonov An-22: Development

-In the late 1950s, the Soviet Union required a large military transport aircraft to supplement the Antonov An-8 and An-12s then entering service.
-Originally known as the An-20, the model is a conventional multi-engined high-wing design.
-In the early 1960s, the Antonov bureau produced a wooden mock up at its Kyiv, Ukraine, workshops of what was designated the Model 100.
-The prototype, now designated the An-22, was rolled out on 18 August 1964 and first flew on 27 February 1965.
-The prototype was given the name Antaeus (sometimes misspelled Antheus) and, after four months of test-flying, was displayed at the 1965 Paris Air Show.
-All aircraft were built at the Tashkent State Aircraft Factory and the first military delivery was made to the Air Transport Wing at Ivanovo Airbase in 1969.
+On 18 August 1964, the first of two prototype, now designated the An-22, was rolled out; it performed its maiden flight on 27 February 1965.
+This prototype was given the name Antaeus (sometimes misspelled Antheus) and, after four months of test-flying, was publicly displayed at the 1965 Paris Air Show.
+All of the production standard An-22s were constructed at the Tashkent State Aircraft Factory, the first pair of production aircraft were delivered to the Air Transport Wing at Ivanovo Airbase in 1969.